-The Federation’s national chair has been praised for challenging the human rights organisation Liberty over ‘ill-informed’ comments about spit guards.
+Leicestershire Police Federation chair Dave Stokes has praised the national Federation chair for challenging the human rights organisation Liberty over ‘ill-informed’ comments on spit guards.

-John Apter has published an open letter to Liberty in which he states: “The act of spitting phlegm or blood, or biting an officer is degrading and disgusting.
+Dave spoke out after John Apter published an open letter to Liberty in which he wrote: “The act of spitting phlegm or blood, or biting an officer is degrading and disgusting.
 The police have a duty of care to protect the public and the use of spit guards does not just protect officers but also protects members of the public.
 My advice to those who don’t want to have a spit guard applied is don’t spit or bite, it’s quite simple.”

 Liberty said: “At least 30 police forces in England & Wales now use spit hoods.
 They are dangerous, degrading and unjustified.
 They have no place in the future of policing and must be relegated to the past.”

 However, Dave has argued that while he understands some of the concerns around the use of spit guards, which were introduced in Leicestershire last year, they are an essential piece of kit providing protection to officers subjected to degrading attacks by people who spit at, and bite, them.

 Dave explains: “I fully supported the issue and use of the guards.
 I was delighted because our Chief Constable was proactive and provided the training and agreed to issue the guards last year.

 “Our chief officer team have said that they will not tolerate officers and staff being assaulted and I think this is an example of that support.
 However, in our Force, the use of spit guards is under tight scrutiny and every officer has body-worn video to show their use.
 They are used where a detained subject is spitting at officers.